 12 ways to reduce waste this Christmas

-Forget the ‘12 Days of Christmas’, this year we’re asking you to embrace the ‘12 Ways of Christmas’!
+Forget the ‘12 Days of Christmas’, this year we’re inviting you to join the GREAT Sorts who are making these simple changes as part of the ‘12 Ways of Christmas’!

 brightly wrapped presents stacked into a christrams tree shape